yudppp/floatcheck/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/yudppp/floatcheck)](https://goreportcard.com/report/github.com/yudppp/floatcheck)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-This is a custom linter for [golangci-lint](https://golangci-lint.run/) that checks for potential issues related to floating-point number precision in Go code.
+This is a custom linter that checks for potential issues related to floating-point number precision in Go code.
 Specifically, it currently detects:

 - Usage of `fmt.Sprintf` with floating-point format specifiers (`%.nf`, `%.f`, `%.ng`, `%e`).
 - Division operations where at least one of the operands is a floating-point number.